 - EDUC/PSYC 026.
 Special Education

-- Students will complete one semester of student teaching, which consists of EDUC 016: Practice Teaching (2 credits) and EDUC 017: Curriculum and Methods Seminar (2 credits).
+- Students will complete one semester of student teaching, which consists of EDUC 092: Curriculum and Methods Seminar (2 credits) EDUC 093: Practice Teaching (2 credits)

-- For students pursing Foreign Language Certification, EDUC 042 Teaching Diverse Young Learners.
+- For students pursing World Language Certification, EDUC 042 Teaching Diverse Young Learners.

-In addition to the major or special major in the discipline of certification, students must complete subject-specific requirements that may or may not differ from the special major or general major requirements already in place at Swarthmore.
+In order to meet the state’s subject matter requirements, students may major or special major in the discipline of certification and complete any additional subject-specific requirements listed in the charts linked below.
+Students may also major in Educational Studies or another field and complete the required subject matter requirements described in the charts below.
 Students should refer to the subject-specific requirements charts for additional information.